cjhyuky/MA-XML-MIUI8-Korean/README.md

 # Credits
     ingbrzy - Builder of MultiRom, Bug reports. cjhyuky - Builder of MIUI7 Korean translation
-    This source is based on the Korean translation pack from en.miui.com
+    This sources are based on the Korean translation pack from en.miui.com

 If you have any request, then email me with screenshot cjhyuky@gmail.com